fommil/fpmortals/manuscript/main-text.md

 Left(sorry, no c)
 ~~~~~~~~

-Consider what happens if `a,b,c` are `Future` values and one of the
-calculations fail
+And lastly, let's see what happens with `Future` that fails:

 {lang="text"}
 ~~~~~~~~